donbeave/micronaut-graphql-tools/CONTRIBUTING.md

 # Contributing Code or Documentation to Micronaut

-Sign the [Contributor License Agreement (CLA)](https://cla-assistant.io/donbeave/micronaut-graphql-tools).
+Sign the [Contributor License Agreement (CLA)](https://cla-assistant.io/micronaut-projects/micronaut-graphql-tools).
 This is required before any of your code or pull-requests are accepted.

 ## Finding Issues to Work on

-If you are interested in contributing to Micronaut and are looking for issues to work on, take a look at the issues tagged with [help wanted](https://github.com/micronaut-projects/micronaut-xxx/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A+help+wanted%22).
+If you are interested in contributing to Micronaut and are looking for issues to work on, take a look at the issues tagged with [help wanted](https://github.com/micronaut-projects/micronaut-graphql-tools/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A+help+wanted%22).

 ## JDK Setup

-Micronaut ols currently requires JDK 8.
+Micronaut GraphQL Tools currently requires JDK 8.

 ## IDE Setup

-Micronaut ols can be imported into IntelliJ IDEA by opening the `build.gradle` file.
+Micronaut GraphQL Tools can be imported into IntelliJ IDEA by opening the `build.gradle` file.

 ## Docker Setup

-Micronaut ols tests currently require Docker to be installed.
+Micronaut GraphQL Tools tests currently require Docker to be installed.

 ## Running Tests